How to Effectively Represent Your Country in Model UN

 China on Tibetan independence

-Sometimes the rational can be clear.
+Sometimes the rationale can be clear.
 In others all you have is how your country voted on the specific issue with no rational or justification for why, for example Bangladesh being completely against Catalan independence.
 In such cases, spend little time on what your position is and all of your time building a case to show the position you already have to be a legitimate course of action.

 “I’m pretty sure that’s your position… Right?..”